Unauthorised absence is when someone does not come into work and gives no reason for their absence, or makes no contact with their employer.

-There are many reasons why an employee may not turn up for work, ranging from a simple issue with travel, to being too ill to get in contact.
-It can also take the form of an isolated absence for a good reason, for example, to care for a dependant in the event of an emergency, or, it could be a persistent pattern of unauthorised absences.
-The length of the absence and reasons for the absence should determine how the employer deals with the issue.
+There are many reasons why an employee doesn’t turn up for work, ranging from a simple travel issue, to being too ill to get in contact.
+It can also take the form of an isolated absence for a good reason, e.g., to care for a dependant in the event of an emergency, or, it could be a persistent pattern of unauthorised absences.
+The length of the absence and reasons for the absence should determine how an employer deals with the issue.

-In normal circumstances, employees will be aware of how to report absence, such as through the company’s internal policies on sickness and absence, or them finding some other way of notifying their employer that they cannot come into work that day.
+In normal circumstances, employees will be aware of how to report absence, such as through the company’s internal policies on sickness and absence, or them finding some other way of notifying their employer that they can’t come into work that day.
 If this has failed to happen, it is best to fully investigate the situation and hear the employee’s explanation, before reverting to any disciplinary action, or an assumption that the employee has resigned.

-Having in place an Emergency Absence procedure can help and can form part of induction processes to give each new employee a designated contact in the event of an emergency.
+Having in place an Emergency Absence procedure can help and form part of induction processes for new employees, as employers can provide a designated contact in the event of an emergency.

 Line Managers may wish to provide their mobile number for example, so that a call or text can be sent and then absence can then be reported in the normal way, once the emergency is dealt with.
-However, employees will need to be aware that this method of reporting absence is purely for emergency situations and does not replace the formal reporting procedure in the company’s sickness and absence policy or employee handbook – N.B.
+However, employees will need to be made aware this method of reporting absence is purely for emergency situations and does not replace the formal reporting procedure in the company’s sickness and absence policy or employee handbook – N.B.
 I’ve lost count of the line managers who’ve mentioned their frustration when direct reports text them at some point in the day to explain they won’t be attending work and this can become commonplace if the rules around sickness and absence reporting are not properly communicated – Karen Scott, FCIPD, Director, Specialist HR Solutions Ltd.

 Trying to make contact

-Try to contact the absent employee as soon as possible, including using any emergency contact details they have provided – should there be a concern over the employee’s safety.
-Considering the circumstances, should help employers determine when approaching emergency contacts is an appropriate step to take.
+Try to contact the absent employee as soon as possible – including using any emergency contact details they have provided, should there be a concern over the employee’s safety.
+Considering the circumstances, will help employers determine when approaching emergency contacts is an appropriate step to take.

 There are no rules as to how many times an employer should attempt to contact an employee who is absent without permission or ‘AWOL’.
-However, it is unlikely that an Employment Tribunal would consider it a reasonable response for an employer to have for example, left a message for an absent employee and then having heard nothing, to have sent a letter to the employee confirming termination of employment.
-It is important therefore, to act reasonably and this includes making a concerted effort to contact the employee a number of times, using different methods of communication and keeping a record of the attempts made.
+However, it’s unlikely an Employment Tribunal would consider it a reasonable response for an employer to have left a message for an absent employee and then, having heard nothing, to have sent a letter to the employee confirming termination of employment.
+It’s important to act reasonably and this includes making a concerted effort to contact the employee a number of times, using different methods of communication and keeping a record of the attempts made.